 If the behavior is new, or your cat has a reduced appetite or seems unwell in themselves, then call your veterinarian for advice.

 Most of the time, you don’t need to!
-Scratching around the food bowl is a normal and natural behavior.
+Scratching around the food bowl is normal and natural behavior.
 However, if it is bothering you or damaging your floor, then you may want to try to prevent the behavior.
-Here are our top tips for stopping your cat from scratching around their food bowl:
+Here are some tips that can help stop your cat from scratching around their food bowl:

 - Try feeding your cat smaller, more frequent meals